hacksomeheavymetal/zOS/README.md

 mainframe communities.
 This however was still not enough to close the gap between mainframes and the rest of the world.

-There's a possibility that at some point it will become a go to place for everyone who would like to have fun and learn about mainframe security, exactly the same way OWASP became such place for web apps.
-Or not.
+I'm kicking-off a libre project by sharing the bits and pieces gathered over the years on the subject.
+I want to encourage you to contribute so we can build together a go to place for everyone who would like to have fun and learn about mainframe security.
 ```

 ## Resources